Nicolai1205/Suinanigans/README.md

 Wallets that sent at least 5M to CEXs and were funded by genesis wallets:
 https://dune.com/queries/6226329

 Track genesys wallets (early wallets) that transferred to other wallets before sending to exchanges (regardless of amount sent).
-Incldue 1 and 2 hops before exchange is hit. https://dune.com/queries/6228762
+Incldue 1 and 2 hops before exchange is hit: https://dune.com/queries/6228762